-Why is it that some people seemingly thrive in nearly every relationship, while others seem to struggle?
-And why is it that the people who thrive relationally also seem to be some of the most happy people you will ever meet, and those who struggle oftentimes are not?
-Is there some ‘secret sauce’ to relationships that the first group of people knows or follow, but that the others don’t?
+Why is it that some people seemingly thrive in nearly every relationship while others seem to struggle?
+And why is it that the people who thrive relationally also seem to be some of the happiest people you will ever meet, and those who struggle often are not?
+Is there some secret sauce to relationships that the first group of people has that the others don’t?

-I believe that there are three secret ingredients to successful relationships.
-And those who master them, master a greater level of happiness in life.
+I believe there are three secret ingredients to successful relationships.
+And those who master them master a greater level of happiness in life.
 These are the three happiest people in the world.

 1. Those Who Forgive

-In the book Why Forgive?, a young New York police officer in 1986 is shot by a teenager in Central Park.
-In response to the incident that left him paralyzed, he said, “I forgave him because I believe the only thing worse than receiving a bullet in my spine would have been to nurture revenge in my heart.”
+The book Why Forgive? tells the story of a young New York police officer who was shot by a teenager in Central Park in 1986.
+In response to the incident, which left him paralyzed, he said, “I forgave him because I believe the only thing worse than receiving a bullet in my spine would have been to nurture revenge in my heart.”

 There are two guarantees in life—you will get hurt by others and others will get hurt by you.
-Because of this, the power of forgiveness is needed in every close relationship that we have.
-Choosing forgiveness is optional, but suffering the consequences of unforgiveness is not.
+Because of this, we need the power of forgiveness in every close relationship we have.
+Choosing forgiveness is optional, but if you choose not to forgive, suffering the consequences of unforgiveness is not.

 2. Those Who Forget

-This is the person who refuses to be defined by their past.
-They will allow the past to stay there.
-Not because they can ever truly forget what has happened in the past, but because they have chosen to allow themselves to focus on the rest of their life, to live again, to love again, and to trust again, despite the pains of the past.
+This is the person who refuses to be defined by the past.
+This person allows the past to stay there.
+And that’s not because these people ever truly can forget what has happened in the past, but because they have chosen to allow themselves to focus on the rest of their lives, to live again, to love again, and to trust again, despite the pains of the past.

 3. Those Who Let Go